What is a TWIC Card?

 Let DOT help you!

-For more information on the TWIC program, or to find out if you need to apply, contact DOT.
+For more information on the TWIC program, or to find out if you need to apply, contact us at DOT Operating Authority.
 Our live agents can walk you through the process and help you better understand all of the details.

 We can assist you with all of your Registration needs.
 Simply give us a call today at 1-888-NOW-GETDOT.